hiddedesmet/hiddedesmet/README.md

 ### Hi there 👋
+### An Azure Architect currently working at Xebia Microsoft Services

 <!--
 **hiddedesmet/hiddedesmet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.